Companies that use Palo Alto Cortex XSOAR

 Analyzed and validated by Henley Wing Chiu

-Palo Alto Cortex XSOAR We detected 1,899 customers using Palo Alto Cortex XSOAR, 349 companies that churned or ended their trial, and 6 customers with estimated renewals in the next 3 months.
+Palo Alto Cortex XSOAR We detected 1,925 companies using Palo Alto Cortex XSOAR, 426 companies that churned, and 49 customers with upcoming renewal in the next 3 months.
 The most common industry is Government Administration (10%) and the most common company size is 1,001-5,000 employees (26%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 Company Employees Industry Region YoY Headcount Growth Usage Start Date